BloodyArmy/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Load the ```run_analysis.R``` in R/RStudio.
 No parameter involved.
 3. The required dataset can be found in `~/data/UCI HAR Dataset` project files directory.
 ```
-Alternatively, you may remove the commented section (#1 & #2 only) in run_analysis.R to re-download and unzip fresh copy of data.
+Alternatively, you can remove the commented section (#1 & #2 only) in run_analysis.R to re-download and unzip fresh copy of data.
 1.Download the file and place the file in the data folder
 2.Unzip the file
 ```
 4. Execute the ```run_analysis.R```.
-5. Two files (same data but different format) will be created as per cleanup activity described above:
+5. Two result files (same data but different format) will be created:
 	- tidydata.txt > result that will be uploaded as per coursework requirement.
 	- tidydata.csv > result in csv format for easier viewing.